Limech/vagrant-kolla/README.md

 git clone https://github.com/Limech/docker-kolla-ansible.git
 cd docker-kolla-ansible
 git checkout test
-## colla on purpose due to registry populating that searches
-## for all images 'kolla'
 sudo docker build --rm -t kolla:latest .

 # Ensure all nodes can be reached from operator.